joannecheng/joannecheng.github.io/_posts/2024-03-29-elixir-then.markdown

 date: 2024-03-29
 tags: programming elixir clojure
 ---
-One of my favorite functions in Clojure is `cond->`. `cond->` is useful when I need to conditionally build out a map or a list, a very common scenario.
+One of my favorite things in Clojure is `cond->`. `cond->` is useful when I need to conditionally build out a map or a list, a very common scenario.

 ```clojure